Plumbing Camera Inspection: What It Is, Cost & When You Need One

 Pincher's Pro Tip

-Ask for a copy of the recorded footage.
+Ask for a copy of the recorded footage and any AI-generated defect report.
 This is invaluable for getting repair quotes from multiple contractors, tracking pipe condition over time, and filing insurance claims if water damage occurs.

 Trusted by Thousands